jh3nd3rs0n/jargyle/src/site/markdown/cli.md

 To manage SOCKS5 users, you would run the following command:

 ```
-./bin/jargyle manage-socks5-users USER_REPOSITORY_CLASS_NAME:INITIALIZATION_STRING COMMAND
+./bin/jargyle manage-socks5-users USER_REPOSITORY_TYPE_NAME:INITIALIZATION_STRING COMMAND
 ```

-Where `USER_REPOSITORY_CLASS_NAME` is the name of the class that extends `com.github.jh3nd3rs0n.jargyle.server.socks5.userpassauth.UserRepository`, `INITIALIZATION_STRING` is the initialization string value, and `COMMAND` is the name of the command described in the
+Where `USER_REPOSITORY_TYPE_NAME` is the type name of the user repository, `INITIALIZATION_STRING` is the initialization string value, and `COMMAND` is the name of the command described in the
 [command line help](#manage-socks5-users-usage) for the command `manage-socks5-users`.

-The following is one provided class you can use for `USER_REPOSITORY_CLASS_NAME`:
+The following is one provided type name you can use for `USER_REPOSITORY_TYPE_NAME`:

--   `com.github.jh3nd3rs0n.jargyle.server.socks5.userpassauth.userrepo.impl.CsvFileSourceUserRepository`:
-This class handles the storage of the SOCKS5 users from a CSV file whose name is provided as an initialization string value.
-The SOCKS5 users from the CSV file are loaded onto memory.
-Because of this, you will need at least as much memory as the size of the CSV file.
-If the CSV file does not exist, it will be created and used.
-If the CSV file does exist, the existing CSV file will be used.
+-   `FileSourceUserRepository`: This user repository handles the storage of the SOCKS5 users from a file whose name is provided as an initialization string value.
+The SOCKS5 users from the file are loaded onto memory.
+Because of this, you will need at least as much memory as the size of the file.
+If the file does not exist, it will be created and used.
+If the file does exist, the existing file will be used.

 ### Adding SOCKS5 Users

 To add SOCKS5 users to a user repository, you would run the following command:

 ```
-./bin/jargyle manage-socks5-users USER_REPOSITORY_CLASS_NAME:INITIALIZATION_STRING add
+./bin/jargyle manage-socks5-users USER_REPOSITORY_TYPE_NAME:INITIALIZATION_STRING add
 ```

-Where `USER_REPOSITORY_CLASS_NAME` is the name of the class that extends `com.github.jh3nd3rs0n.jargyle.server.socks5.userpassauth.UserRepository` and `INITIALIZATION_STRING` is the initialization string value.
+Where `USER_REPOSITORY_TYPE_NAME` is the the type name of the user repository and `INITIALIZATION_STRING` is the initialization string value.

 Once you have run the command, an interactive prompt will ask you for the new SOCKS5 user's name, password, and re-typed password.
 It will repeat the